SuperHouse/OpenKayo/README.md

 The hardware adapter portion of the project can minimally be built with an ESP8266-based dev board such as a Wemos D1 Mini and some cables.

-A dedicated ESP32-S3 hardware design is also provided, which includes additional features such as a CAN bus interface to integrate with other devices on the production line.
+A dedicated ESP32-S3 hardware design is provided, which includes additional features such as a CAN bus interface to integrate with other devices on the production line.